binbinbinv/GATSol/README.md

 # GATSol
-GATSol, an enhanced predictor of protein solubility through the synergy of 3D structure information and large language modeling
+GATSol, an enhanced predictor of protein solubility through the synergy of 3D structure graph and large language modeling